K21: K21-105 Medium tank

 Doosan DST and Belgian firm Cockerill joined in early 2013 to develop the Cockerill XC-8 turret for the K21 to provide a medium weight direct fire capability.
 The XC-8 is based on the Cockerill CT-CV 105HP turret and is fitted with a 105 mm or 120 mm gun.
 The 105 mm version fires all NATO 105 mm ammunition and can also use the Cockerill Falarick 105 Gun-Launched Anti-Tank Guided Missile (GLATGM).
 It has a maximum elevation of 42 degrees, allowing for a max indirect fire range of 10 km.
 The 120 mm version fires all NATO 120 mm ammunition and can utilize the Cockerill Falarick 120 GLATGM.
 The missile can engage heavy armor beyond 5 km.
 Both turrets have a two-man crew, are autoloaded, and are digital, fully stabilized, day/night weapon systems.

 In 2014, CMI Defence and Doosan DST publicly revealed the K21-105, a light tank version of the K21 chassis fitted with a CMI Defence CT-CV 105HP turret.
 Referred to as a medium tank by its developers, the vehicle weighs around 25 tons with a 3-man crew, and is cheaper to produce and maintain and has better mobility than actual tanks.
 The vehicle's main role is direct fire support for infantry against armored and soft-skinned vehicles, buildings, and fortifications.
 Main armament is a 105 mm rifled low-recoil gun that fires standard NATO and newly developed smart ammunition with a max direct fire range of 4 km; although the gun would not be effective against modern main battle tanks, it can defeat older tanks that North Korea still has in widespread service.
 The gun can also fire the Ukrainian-designed laser-guided Falarick 105 GLATGM, which has a range of 5 km and a tandem warhead capable of penetrating 550 mm of armor behind ERA.
 The turret has a bustle-mounted automatic ammunition loading system capable of firing 8 rounds per minute and stores rounds in the bustle compartment, separated from the crew.
 Secondary armament is a coaxial 7.62 mm machine gun plus an optional roof-mounted 12.7 mm machine gun in a remote weapon station.
 The K21-105 retains the protection level and amphibious capability of the K21 IFV.

 Hanwha Defense (previously Doosan DST) now labels the K21-105 as a medium tank.

+Redback with LMUK turret

+At the Defence Vehicle Dynamics event, held at UTAC Millbrook Proving Ground in Bedfordshire on 16/17 September 2026, a Redback IFV was displayed featuring a Lockheed Martin UK (LMUK) turret evolved from the one the company originally designed for the British Army’s cancelled Warrior Capability Sustainment Programme.
+Armed with a CT40 autocannon, this combination could address the British Army’s Land Ground-Based Air Defence (GBAD) requirement.